spatie/take-then/README.md

 There are some issues here.
 If either the user or the role isn't found, we'll have runtime errors, since we'd be trying to retrieve a property from something `undefined` (`user.role` and `role.name` are the dangerous parts here).

-We can avoid this with an early return.
+We can avoid this with a early returns.
 Let's return an empty string in this case, since we're expecting a string in the first place.

 ```js
 const findRoleNameByUserName = name => {